 You want to get better and return to work, but you don’t want to go back to work too soon and risk further injury or hurt your chances for a full recovery.
 Most people who’ve been through a workers’ compensation claim can tell you, things can get complicated pretty quickly.
 And your recovery may often seem like it gets lost among the noise of this complicated machine known as the workers’ compensation system.

 Oftentimes, insurance companies will send injured workers to doctors they prefer.
 We’ve seen over and over that sometimes these doctors may clear our clients to go back to their jobs before they feel ready.

 If you don’t feel you are medically ready to return to your job, contact us immediately.
 We may be able to help you get another doctor’s opinion.

-In workers’ compensation language, when your healing period ends, you have reached what is known as “maximum medical improvement” or MMI.
+In workers’ compensation language, when your healing period ends, you have reached reached “maximum medical improvement,” or MMI.
 If you have made a complete recovery and have no pain or loss of function, your doctor will likely record in your medical records that you have made a 100% recovery and you are back to normal – the way you were before your injury.

 If you don’t agree with this rating, or you don’t feel medically ready to return to your job, we can help you take the necessary steps to try to get a second opinion with a doctor you choose.
 Not necessarily one the insurance company chooses!

 Most of our clients are shocked to learn that North Carolina state law sets a maximum amount of compensation for each body part.
 Here is a list of the maximum number of weeks you could receive benefits for a total loss of body parts: